Adam Buxton

-Adam Offord Buxton (born 7 June 1969) is an English actor, comedian, podcaster and writer.
+Adam Offord Buxton (born 7 June 1969) is an English comedian, podcaster and actor.
 With the filmmaker Joe Cornish, he is part of the comedy duo Adam and Joe.
 They presented the Channel 4 television series The Adam and Joe Show (1996–2001) and the BBC Radio 6 Music series Adam and Joe (2007–2009, 2011).

+Since 2015, Buxton has produced The Adam Buxton Podcast, in which he interviews comedians, authors, musicians and celebrities.
+He has appeared on panel shows including Would I Lie To You?, Never Mind the Buzzcocks, and 8 Out of 10 Cats Does Countdown.
 Buxton has produced music videos, including several collaborations with the band Radiohead.
-In 2015, he launched The Adam Buxton Podcast, in which he interviews comedians, authors, musicians, and celebrities.
-He has appeared on panel shows including Would I Lie To You?, Never Mind the Buzzcocks, and 8 Out of 10 Cats Does Countdown.
+He published a memoir, Ramblebook, in 2020, followed by I Love You, Byeee in 2025.